K. K. Yeo

 Biography

 He was a Lilly Scholar (1999) and Henry Luce Scholar (2003), research later published respectively as Chairman Mao Meets the Apostle Paul (2002) and Musing with Confucius and Paul (2008).
-He is an elected member of the Society of New Testament Studies (SNTS) since 1998, and a member of Society of Biblical Literature since 1992.
-In the last twenty years, he has been a visiting professor in the Middle East, Europe, Asia, and to major universities in China, and is the co-director, Center for Classical Greco-Roman Philosophy and Religious Studies at Tsinghua University in Beijing.
-He has authored or edited more than forty Chinese and English-language books on critical engagement between Bible and cultures, including co-editing the six-volume Eerdmans series on Majority World Theology (2014-2019), omnibus volume by IVP as Majority World Theology (2020).
+He is an elected member of the Society of New Testament Studies (SNTS) since 1998, and a member of Society of Biblical Literature (SBL) since 1992.
+In the last thirty years, he has been a visiting professor in the Middle East, Europe, Asia, and to major universities in China, and is the co-director, Center for Classical Greco-Roman Philosophy and Religious Studies at Tsinghua University in Beijing.
+He has authored or edited more than forty Chinese and English-language books on critical engagement between Bible and cultures, including co-editing the six-volume Eerdmans/Langham series on Majority World Theology (2014-2019), omnibus volume by IVP as Majority World Theology (2020).
 He is author of What Has Jerusalem to Do with Beijing?
-(2nd edition, 2018), Editor of The Oxford Handbook on the Bible in China (Oxford University Press, 2021), Theologies of Land: Contested Land, Spatial Justice, and Identity (Cascade, 2021), and Scripture, Cultures, and Criticism: Interpretive Steps and Critical Issues Raised by Robert Jewett (Pickwick, 2022).
+(2nd edition, 2018), editor of The Oxford Handbook of the Bible in China (Oxford University Press, 2021), Theologies of Land: Contested Land, Spatial Justice, and Identity (Cascade, 2021), and Scripture, Cultures, and Criticism: Interpretive Steps and Critical Issues Raised by Robert Jewett (Pickwick, 2022).

 Academic biography